script-money/ccs-server/README.md

 ## prepare

 1. copy .cdc files from cadence folder `cp -r ../cadence/ cadence/`
-2. copy test config from dappstarter folder `cp ../dappstarter/packages/dapplib/src/dapp-config.json src/config/` (if need)
-3. launch postgres `docker run --name postgres -e POSTGRES_PASSWORD=passward -e POSTGRES_DB=ccs -p 5432:5432 -d postgres`
+2. launch postgres `docker run --name postgres -e POSTGRES_PASSWORD=password -e POSTGRES_DB=ccs -p 5432:5432 -d postgres`
-4. `cd src/prisma && cp .env.example .env`,then modify .env to connect postgres
+3. run `cd src/prisma && cp .env.example .env` then modify .env to connect postgres
-5. `npx prisma migrate dev --name initial` to generate prisma client files
+4. `npx prisma migrate dev --name initial` to generate prisma client files
-6. launch a redis at `redis://127.0.0.1:6379`
+5. launch a redis at `redis://127.0.0.1:6379`

 ## how to run local development environment

 1. in ccs-dappstarter folder, use `yarn dev` run Flow environment
 2. use `npx prisma migrate reset` to initiate postgres (if need)
 3. when Flow environment prepared, use `yarn dev` in ccs-server to launch server
-4. use `npx prisma studio` to heck database in GUI (if need)
+4. use `npx prisma studio` to check database in GUI (if need)
 5. use `npx kill-port 7001` to close server (if need)

 ## how to test ORM